weareenvoy/iron-mountain-web/docs/architecture.md

 ### Displays (Viewers)

 - **Basecamp**: The main presentation display.
 Reacts to "beats" and "moments" triggered by the Docent.
+- **Overlook**: A customer-facing tablet that controls a specific video wall or interactive screen.
 - **Summit**: Another large format display, likely for ambient or specific journey maps.
 - **Kiosks (01-03)**: Standalone or synchronized interactive stations.